nlanson/btc-keyaddress/README.md

 - Extended public and private keys (with support for SLIP-0132 multi-sig keys)
 - Single-sig HD Wallets using BIP-44/49/84 derivation paths (or even a custom path for the crazy peeps)
 - Multi-sig HD Wallets using BIP-45 or 48 derivation paths
-- Nested and native segwit
+- Segwit stuff (P2SH nested v0, native v0, taproot v1)
-- Taproot address creation with or without a script tree.
-Script tree can be either a MAST or huffman tree
+- Taproot stuff (script trees, merkle paths, control blocks and more)
 - Base58 and Bech32 encoding and decoding

 ## Installation